Visit our other Wisconsin Historical Society websites!

 Description: 1492 W. Wisconsin Avenue.
 Built in 1886 by John Plankinton for his daughter Elizabeth.
 Edward T. Mix was the architect.
 Listed in the National Register of...

-Description: Large ring gear that is a later component of a kiln drive.
-This product was purchased by Allis Chalmers and used by National Steel Pellet Plant.
-Original F...
+Description: View of a large gear that was a later component of a kiln used to pelletize iron ore.
+This product was purchased by Allis Chalmers and used by the Iron Ore...

 If you didn't find the material you searched for, our Library Reference Staff can help.